Fixed: USB Drive Not Working on Windows 10

-Whether you are using PNY or Kingston USB, it is common for you to encounter Device not recognized issues or USB issues specifically on Windows 10.
+Whether you are using PNY USB flash drive or Kingston USB flash drive, it is common for you to encounter Devices not recognized issue or USB issue specifically on Windows 10.
 You may often find Windows cannot find your USB or the USB shows itself in Unknown devices.

 When you have some significant sources on your USB to be used at once, there exists annoyance if USB cannot be detected or USB port is not working in some vital case.
 Therefore, chase after this post to get the way to fix this USB not working on Windows 10 as soon as possible.

 - 1: Check USB Port and Power Supply